Julien-res/Script_thesis/README.md

 # Script Thesis
 ## Introduction
 ### Pep-talk
-This repository is here to share the code that I have done during my thesis and help people that want to reuse it.
+This repository is here to share the code that I have done during my thesis and help people that want to reuse it.  <br />
 All codes available here were made during my thesis between october 2023 and octobe 2026.
 Some parts can be outdated as it will never be updated.
-It is written with the scope that people have already read [CALCULCO differents tutorial pages](https://www-calculco.univ-littoral.fr/), and are a bit comfortable with UNIX (bash,sh), and python.
+It is written with the scope that people have already read [CALCULCO differents tutorial pages](https://www-calculco.univ-littoral.fr/), and are a bit comfortable with UNIX (bash,sh), and python. <br />
+**The various parts of code are intended to be launch from .oar file.
+Check for path that need to be modified in .oar, .sh or .bash depending your installation.**
 | File | Utility |
 |-----:|-----------|
 |Compress| Bash program to compress, search, etc... differents datas|